Orange County Distracted Driving Accident Attorney

 According to the National Highway Traffic Safety Administration, close to 3,000 people per year lose their lives due to distracted driving.
 Despite laws being passed with increasing penalties, the incidence of distracted driving continues to increase.
 A large percentage of these accidents happen on Orange County freeways where stop-and-go traffic requires constant attention.
 When cars are close together, even the slightest distraction can cause a serious crash.
 That’s why victims of distracted driving accidents often suffer catastrophic injuries such as traumatic brain injury (TBI), paralysis, and blindness.

 If you have recently been involved in a distracted driving accident, you may be entitled to compensation.
-Contact an Orange County distracted driving accident attorney at the Crockett Law Group to learn about how we can help you maximize your settlement.
+Contact an Orange County distracted driving accident attorney at the Text Kevin Accident Attorneys to learn about how we can help you maximize your settlement.
 Call (800) 900-9393 for a free consultation with a car accident lawyer in Orange County.

 Table of Contents